Beet microgreens are often labeled as moderately difficult to grow. But their earthy flavor is well worth the trouble of growing them.

-The harvest weight of the pre-soaked beet microgreens was not significantly more than seed sown dry.
+The harvest weight of the pre-soaked beet microgreens was not significantly more than the seed sown dry.

-The question is, though, where is the nutritional value in the beet microgreens?
-In the stems, or leaves?
-Maybe it's a wash.
+The question is, though, where is the nutritional value of the beet microgreens?
+In the stems or leaves?
+Maybe it’s a wash.

 Regardless, a 4% difference, even if the pre-soaked seeds weighted more on consecutive trials, isn’t much to worry about for home microgreen growers.

 Save yourself some trouble, don’t pre-soak your beet seeds.